-A Belle II membership survey was conducted in 2018.
-This survey was inspired by a survey done by LHCb and is a climate survey asking participants for qualitative and quantitative data.
-The survey was emailed out to the entire collaboration.
-It took approximately 6 months to get 244 responses from the collaboration, less than 25% of registered 2018 members.
-As a result of this the data is implicitly biased.
-The phrasing of the questions also biases the results.
+A Belle II membership survey for the physicists of the collaboration was conducted in 2018.
+This survey was inspired by a survey performed by LHCb and is a climate survey asking participants for qualitative and quantitative data.
+It took approximately 6 months to get 244 responses from the collaboration, approximately 30% of registered 2018 physicists.
+In conducting the poll, the gender representation and career stage was monitored and strong efforts were made to get responses from our junior collaborators.
+This resulted in an approximately representative sample of responses.
 Figure 5 shows the position representations for the 2018 membership survey, compared to the B2MMS FY2019.
+Due to the nature of surveys - especially optional surveys - sample biasing must be considered whilst analysing the results.
+Response biasing must also be considered due to the phrasing of the questions and answers.

-Belle II learned a lot from the climate survey, including the fact that approximately 25% of those that took this survey have, at some point in their career, withdrawn from consideration for a leadership role at Belle II (implicitly or explicitly) because of the impact it would have on their family life.
-This leads to the conclusion that the Belle II collaboration should work on being more inclusive towards family life.
+Belle II learned a lot from the climate survey, including the fact that approximately 25% of those that took this survey have, at some point in their career, withdrawn from consideration for a leadership role at Belle II (implicitly or explicitly) because of the impact it would have on their